 Since power meters provide instant data, athletes can experiment with different techniques such as riding position, bicycle set-up, cadence and aerodynamics in order to determine how these affect performance.
 For example, assuming external factors such as wind and grade are held constant, an athlete can ride for a mile, make a change in riding position, and then ride another mile and see how the change effects performance.

 With a power meter, there’s no lying.
 You get immediate, accurate performance assessment.
 This can serve as a great motivational tool.
 There is nothing more satisfying then ending an interval or a ride and seeing an increase in your average or maximum power numbers.
 A power meter can really help you hit that 100% effort target.
 In fact, it can serve as a great training tool because of this alone.

 9. Communication with Your Coach

-If you have a coach or are thinking about getting one, a power meter greatly improves the value that they can provide.
+Do you have a coach or are you thinking about getting one?
+If so, a power meter greatly improves the value that they can provide.
 A power meter will provide a wealth of data for your coach.
 Not only power but things like speed and cadence are also informative.
-With this data, the coach can create a plan that is tailored to your needs and by continuing to view data from your rides, they can closely monitor your performance and make adjustments where necessary.
+With this data, the coach can create a plan that is tailored to your needs.
+Also, by continuing to view data from your rides, they can closely monitor your performance and make adjustments where necessary.

 10. Better Determine When Recovery is Needed